The 11 Best Sources Of Plant-Based Calcium

 Medical News Today also highlights white beans, such as cannellini or lima, as being good sources of calcium.
 Edamame, or vegetable-type soybeans, contain up to 63 mg of calcium per 100g serving, while legumes like lentils contain around 19mg per 100g.

-“I make hummus with white beans and add them to soups and stews,” says Stephens.
+“I make hummus with white beans and add them to soups and stews,” says Stephan.
 “White beans, especially those properly soaked, such as cannellini beans, are rich in calcium.
 I try to have them with dark mushrooms to enhance calcium absorption.
 Indeed, mushrooms like shiitake and portobello mushrooms are sources of vitamin D.”

 Okra